exoplatform/exo-documentation/docs/Administration.rst

 Space binding
 ````````````````

-You can, as an administrator or a :ref:`spaces manager <AdministratingSpaces.ManageSpaces>` member, bind groups to a space
-i.e. map all their members to the space.
+You can, as an administrator, bind groups to a space i.e. map all their members to the space.
 To do so, you should click on the "Space binding" icon |image354| of the space in which you want to add group binding.

 |image356|